zemian/zemian.github.io/content/blog/2012/enhancing-spring-test-framework-with-beforeclass-and-afterclass-setup.md

----
-title: Enhancing Spring Test Framework with beforeClass and afterClass setup
+Title: Enhancing Spring Test Framework with beforeClass and afterClass setup
-date: 2012-09-28T00:00:00-05:00
-tags:
-  - java
-  - spring
----
+Date: 2012-09-28 00:00:00-05:00
+Tags: java,spring

 # How to allow instance methods to run as JUnit BeforeClass behavior